avinashbabudonthu/java/java-v2/autosys/README.md

 ```
 sendevent -F JOB_ON_HOLD -J TESTJOB -T "06/27/2024 14:00"
 ```
-* cancel future send event
+* Cancel future send event
 ```
 sendevent -E JOB_ON_HOLD -J <job name> -U -T "MM/DD/YYYY HH:MM"
 ```
 ------
 # Types of machines
+* Server machine
-* Server machine: machine on which `Event Server` and `Scheduler` reside
+	* Machine on which `Event Server` and `Scheduler` reside

+* Client machine
-* Client machine: machine on which `Remote Agent` is installed.
+	* Machine on which `Remote Agent` is installed.
 This is the machine where the job actually runs
 ------
 # Types of jobs
 * Command Jobs